 Promotores/CHWs are essential members of the research team and, as such, should have access to effective and relevant training.
 Most research ethics education is designed for academics who have extensive training in research design and methods.
 We designed BRIC to build research capacity among individuals with little formal academic research training yet involved with the design, implementation, and reporting of community health research.
 If Promotores/CHWs have an understanding of how research is designed and implemented, they will be better able to carry out their responsibilities when supporting a research study.

-We have partnered with the Altman Clinical and Translational Research Institute (ACTRI) in developing a course for researchers to design and carry out research involving Latino and other underrepresented populations.
-Designing Research for Diversity (DRD) applies the principles of respect for persons, beneficence and justice across the lifespan of a research project.
-Visit ReCODE Health here.
+We have partnered with the Altman Clinical and Translational Research Institute (ACTRI) to create a course for researchers who want to improve study recruitment strategies.
+Designing Research to Improve Study Recruitment applies the principles of respect for persons, beneficence and justice across the lifespan of a research project.

-This course is designed to increase awareness about engaging, recruiting, and working with diverse populations in research
+This course objective is to increase awareness about successful recruitment strategies.

-Why do academic trainees need to learn how to design research to include diverse communities?
+Why do academic trainees need to learn how to design research to include various communities?

-The inclusion of diverse communities in research studies is critically important to informing healthcare policies and practices.
-Researchers who plan to involve diverse populations in research will benefit from learning how to plan and conduct respectful and responsible research through respectful and authentic partnerships
+The involvement of communities in research studies is critically important to informing healthcare policies and practices.
+Researchers who plan to involve key populations in research will benefit from learning how to plan and conduct responsible research through respectful and authentic partnerships.

 Research and Tools